THE EVOLVING BRAIN LABORATORY

 Community Engagement

-The Canine Brain Project is a public educational program aimed at educating the public on canid cognition, neuroanatomy, evolution and the use of canines in animal-assisted therapy.
-Through our ongoing collaboration with Des Moines Public Schools Central Campus, we offer qualifying high school students the opportunity to participate in ongoing research in canid neuroanatomy, collaboratively building 3D models and digital atlases of the canid brain to be used by students and researchers in comparative anatomy.
+The Carnivora Brain Project is a public educational program aimed at educating the public on canid and felid cognition, neuroanatomy and evolution.
+Through our ongoing collaboration with Des Moines Public Schools Central Campus, we offer qualifying high school students the opportunity to participate in ongoing research in canid and felid neuroanatomy, collaboratively building 3D models and digital atlases of the to be used by students and researchers in comparative anatomy.
 Several of our high school participants have subsequently gone on to participate in the District and State Science fair as well as internships at other competitive research laboratories.
-As part of this initiative the EBL also hosts bimonthly meetings of the Canine Brain Interest Group (CBIG) which brings together community partners and other researchers interested in the canid brain and the human-animal bond.
+As part of this initiative the EBL has also hosted a Carnivora Brain Interest Group (CBIG) which has brought together community partners and other researchers.
 Below are a few examples of ongoing work completed by our high school research students.

 This model shows the surface topography, white matter and the amygdala of the domestic dog.
 Video and modelling was performed by mentored research student Brian Whyms with assistance from Central Campus student Naveen Nath.
 Subscribe to our Youtube channel for updates as new 3D models are posted >More video